Matcha Info

 What is Matcha?

-1. Areas assigned within the green tea crop where suitable conditions exist and environmental conditions for growing Matcha.
+1. Areas are assigned in the green tea crop with suitable conditions for growing Matcha.

-2. Tea farmers use precise schedules to know when the leaves are harvested.
-This practice ensures the tea is harvested at a point where the leaves contain the richest flavor and most plant nutrient accumulation.
+2. Tea farmers utilize precise schedules to determine how long the tea is grown and when leaves are harvested.
+This practice ensures the tea is harvested at a point when the leaves contain the richest flavor and highest plant nutrient accumulation.

-3. Matcha leaves are deveined and steamed: a step which protects the leaf and flavor.
+3. Matcha leaves are de-veined and heated: a step which protects the leaf’s nutrients and flavor.

-Interesting Fact: Another aspect that makes Matcha different from regular green tea is that Matcha is shade grown.
-Bamboo mats are placed over the Matcha crop to block the sun.
-A shielding process to stress the plant into producing more nutrients which improves the flavor of the tea, as well as, preserves the plant compounds from oxidizing and losing their nutritive value.
+Interesting Fact: Matcha is grown under shade.
+Traditionally, farmers used bamboo mats that were placed over the Matcha to block the sun.
+A growing practice that stresses the plant into producing more nutrients.
+Shade grown improves the flavor of the tea, as well as, preserves the tea from oxidizing and losing valuable nutrients.

 What is Important About Matcha?